szilvia-csernus/community-transport/README.md

 ## Confirmation Messages

-Whenever the user is about to take a distructive action, a modal is rendered to ask for confirmation.
+Whenever the user is about to take a destructive action, a modal is rendered to ask for confirmation.
 * Signing Out via clicking the Logo:
  ![confirm3](readme-images/confirm3.jpeg)
 * Cancelling a transport offer by the volunteer: